 A reimagined fairytale is contemporized, funkified and stylized for a new generation.

-Peer of Einstein and Buckminster Fuller, Jacque Fresco is considered by many to be a modern day Da Vinci.
+Peer of Einstein and Buckminster Fuller, Jacque Fresco was considered by many to be a modern day Da Vinci.

 Monthly publication written by and for adult emerging readers working toward family reunification and sobriety.